 Knee and ankle injuries will impact your mobility.
-I have personal experience with both, and a serious knee injury left me in agonizing pain after 2 – 3 minutes of walking.
+I have personal experience with both.
+A serious knee injury left me in agonizing pain after 2 – 3 minutes of walking.
 I was forced to sit down every five minutes because the pain was unbearable.

 When I broke my ankle, I also had to struggle with getting around.
 I used crutches at the time, and while the crutches worked great, a knee walker may have been the better option.

-There are pros and cons for each mobility device, and when it comes to ankle or knee surgery, you may prefer a knee walker over crutches or vice versa.
+There are pros and cons for each mobility device.
+When it comes to ankle or knee surgery, you may prefer a knee walker over crutches or vice versa.
 In many cases, the choice is up to you, so it’s an area that’s worth researching about prior to your surgery.

 Knee Walkers: Are They the Right Choice?